curv3d/curv/docs/v-rep/Volume_Data.rst

 VDB is a popular hierarchical data structure built from a tree of voxel arrays.
 The OpenVDB project is well supported and widely used (for CPUs, with an OpenGL renderer).

-GVDB is an nVidia CUDA implementation of VDB.
+GVDB Voxels (2017, BSD licence) is an nVidia CUDA implementation of VDB.

 Converting Meshes to Signed Distance Fields
 -------------------------------------------